MadeiraData/DynamicFilters/README.md

 1. Json parameter sets.
 2. Table-Valued Parameters.

-As mentioned above, this repository also includes a fully-functional demo web app, implemented in ASP.NET Core MVC + Angular 4, to demonstrate the intended functionality on the front-end side.
+As mentioned above, this repository also includes a fully-functional demo web app, implemented in ASP.NET Core MVC + Angular, to demonstrate the intended functionality on the front-end side.

 The demo web app was built based on the following tutorial: https://medium.com/@levifuller/building-an-angular-application-with-asp-net-core-in-visual-studio-2017-visualized-f4b163830eaa